Training Fair Models in Federated Learning without Data Privacy Infringement: Experimental Results

 \subsection{Fairness and Accuracy of Trained Models}

-For each of ST, LCO, AF and FedFair, we conduct a grid search on the hyper parameter that controls the trade-off between fairness and accuracy.
-This produces multiple trained models for every method, where each model is trained using a unique value of the hyper parameter.
+Each of ST, LCO, AF, and FedFair has some hyper-parameters that control the trade-off between fairness and accuracy.
+To comprehensively compare the performance of these methods, we conduct a grid search on the hyper-parameters.
+This produces multiple trained models for every method, where each model is trained using a unique value of the hyper-parameter.

 For every method, we report the performance of the models that achieve the top-5 largest harmonic means.

-The fairness and the accuracy of each of the top-5 models is plotted as a point in Figure~\ref{fig:overall_perf}.
-Some methods show less than five points in a figure because some points may overlap with each other.
+For each trained model, the fairness and the accuracy are plotted as a single point in Figure~\ref{fig:overall_perf}.
+Since we train 5 models for each method, every method has 5 points in Figure~\ref{fig:overall_perf}.
+Some methods show less than five points in a figure because there are some of those points overlap with each other.

-FedAvg, EO and CEO do not provide a hyper parameter to control the trade-off between fairness and accuracy, thus we can only use their default settings to run each of them once on every data set.
-As a result, there is only one point for each of FedAvg, EO and CEO in every figure of Figure~\ref{fig:overall_perf}.
+We also report the performance of FedAvg, EO, and CEO in Figure~\ref{fig:overall_perf}.
+However, since these methods do not provide a hyper-parameter to control the trade-off between fairness and accuracy, we can only use their default settings to run each of them once.
+As a result, there is only one point for each of FedAvg, EO, and CEO in every figure of Figure~\ref{fig:overall_perf}.

-As it is shown in Figure~\ref{fig:overall_perf}, the models trained by ST do not perform well in either fairness or accuracy due to the lack of collaboration among clients during training.
+As shown in Figure~\ref{fig:overall_perf}, the models trained by ST do not perform well in either fairness or accuracy due to the lack of collaboration among clients during training.
 The model trained by FedAvg cannot achieve a good fairness due to the ignorance of fairness during training.
 The models post-processed by EO and CEO cannot achieve a good fairness and a good accuracy at the same time, because the improvements on their fairness are usually gained at the cost of sacrificing accuracy~\cite{pessach2020algorithmic}.

-The in-processing methods, such as LCO, AF and FedFair, achieve better results, because they can explicitly impose the required trade-off between accuracy and fairness in the objective functions to find a good balance during training~\cite{woodworth2017learning}.
+The in-processing methods, LCO, AF, and FedFair, achieve better results, because they can explicitly impose the required trade-off between accuracy and fairness in the objective functions to find a good balance during training~\cite{woodworth2017learning}.

-The accuracies of the models trained by LCO, AF and FedFair are mostly comparable, but FedFair always achieves the best fairness performance.
+The accuracies of the models trained by LCO, AF, and FedFair are mostly comparable, but FedFair always achieves the best fairness performance.
 This demonstrates the outstanding performance of FedFair in training fair models with high accuracies.

 The accuracies of the logistic regression models in Figure~\ref{fig:overall_perf}(a) are slightly better than the accuracies of the corresponding neural network models in Figure~\ref{fig:overall_perf}(b) because the neural network models tend to overfit the small training data of DRUG.